Heavy Manufacturing of Power Plants

 In September 2007 Mitsubishi Heavy Industries (MHI) signed an agreement with Russia's Ural Turbine Works (UTZ) to manufacture, supply and service gas and steam turbines in the Russian market.
 Under the agreement, MHI, Japan's biggest machinery maker, will license its manufacturing technologies for large gas turbines and steam turbines to UTZ – part of the Renova Group.
 The agreement also calls for a joint venture to be established in Russia to provide after-sales service.

-Ukraine's JSC Turboatom at Kharkov, established in 1934 and now 75.2% government-owned, is among the leading world turbine-building companies.
+Ukraine's JSC Turboatom at Kharkov in the northeast, established in 1934 and now 75.2% government-owned, is among the leading world turbine-building companies.
 It specializes in steam turbines for thermal and nuclear power plants, and has the capacity to produce 8000 MWe of such per year, with individual units up to 1100 MWe.
 It has supplied 110 turbines totalling 50 GWe for 24 nuclear power plants.
 Ukrainian power plants employ 47 Turboatom-made turbines and 43 Russian ones.
-It is offering also a 1250 MWe low-speed turbine for VVER-TOI reactors.
+It is offering also a 1250 MWe low-speed turbine for VVER-TOI reactors, and completed the design of this in 2013.

 The USA has seen a decline in nuclear engineering facilities.
-In the mid 1980s there were about 440 facilities with N-stamp accreditation from the ASME and hence able to produce commercial nuclear-grade components.
-This number halved, only partly due to industry consolidation, but had recovered to 255 by mid 2008.
+By the turn of the century the USA had lost its heavy manufacturing capability for components such as large reactor pressure vessels – this in a country where such industrial capability had been legendary.
+There seems little prospect of reviving it.
+In the mid-1980s there were about 440 facilities with N-stamp accreditation from the ASME and hence able to produce commercial nuclear-grade components.
+This number halved, only partly due to industry consolidation, but had recovered to 255 by mid-2008.

 Babcock & Wilcox Nuclear Power Generation Group (B&W NPG, formerly BWX Technologies), a subsidiary of McDermott International, specializes in the management of nuclear materials, facilities, and technologies and has been the main N-stamp accredited manufacturer of nuclear power generation components.
 It is currently the only US manufacturer of nuclear reactor pressure vessels and claims domination of the North American steam generator market.
 It has made most US Navy nuclear propulsion systems.
 In 2006 it entered an agreement with Areva to produce EPR components for UniStar at its Mount Vernon, Indiana plant.
 In 2009 it supplied to Areva the first of two replacement reactor pressure vessel heads for PG&E's 1100 MWe Diablo Canyon reactors, using forged blanks from Japan Steel Works.